caiorr1/EcoHome.AuthService.API/README.md

    cd EcoHome.AuthService.API
    ```

-3. Configure a string de conexão no arquivo `appsettings.json` com as credenciais do banco MySQL hospedado na Azure.
+3. Configure a string de conexão no arquivo `appsettings.json` com as credenciais do banco Oracle.

 4. Restaure as dependências e rode as migrações: